Welcome to today's edition of the Rush 24-7 podcast.

 Judgment Day looms for Saddam Hussein.

-He may be condemned to hang on Sunday if an Iraqi court finds him guilty of crimes against humanity.
+Three years after he gave up without firing a shot, he may be condemned to hang on Sunday if an Iraqi court finds him guilty of crimes against humanity.

 Well, I'm wondering myself, Mr. Snerdley, how will that impact the election?

-But we all know Bush is running that court and Bush is running a timing on this.
+But we all know Bush is running that court, and Bush is running a timing on this.

 And they wouldn't be announcing a not guilty verdict two days before the election.

-Here's uh John in Springfield, Virginia.
+Here's John in Springfield, Virginia.

 Welcome to the program.